MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/network-requirements.md

 ## App connector access and external DLP integration

-To connect to third-party apps and integrate with external DLP solutions, enable Cloud App Security to connect to these IP addresses:
+To connect to third-party apps and integrate with external DLP solutions, enable Cloud App Security from connect to these IP addresses:

 > [!div class="mx-tableFixed"]